 What that actually means in practice

 A loose ICP describes who could buy.
-A tight ICP describes who buys faster, stays longer, expands more naturally, and needs less persuasion to see the value.
-At Nyman Media, we treat ICP discipline as a commercial system, not a slide in a strategy deck.
+A narrow one describes who buys faster, stays longer, expands more naturally, and needs less persuasion to see the value.
+ICP discipline is a commercial decision that runs through the whole funnel, so it only counts once it changes the qualification rules in the CRM, the campaign briefs, and the outbound lists, not just a slide in a strategy deck.

-A tighter ICP is not a smaller ambition; it is a sharper route to compounding growth.
+A narrower ICP is not a smaller ambition.
+It is a more direct route to the customers you can actually win.

 The work starts by removing categories, not adding them.
 Most teams have an ICP that is really a permission structure for chasing too many accounts.